How to do Sashiko embroidery

 free sashiko patterns pdf stitch2

-Use a specialist Sashiko needle if you can, as these tend to be longer than regular embroidery needles, which enables you to work more stitches at a time.
+Use a specialist Sashiko needle if you can, as these tend to be longer than regular embroidery needles, and will enable you to work more stitches at a time.

 Step 3